danny-avila/LibreChat/docs/contributions/language-contributions.md

 1. Fork the LibreChat repository and download it using git clone https://github.com/danny-avila/LibreChat
-2. Navigate to the client\src\localization folder and open the "Translation.tsx" file
+2. Navigate to the "client\src\localization" folder and open the "Translation.tsx" file
 3. At the beginning of the code, add your language below all the others in this format:

 `import Language-name from './languages/** ';`